fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

    - Send the code to the bot
    - Verify that your account is linked

-### Troubleshooting Bot Issues
+### Webhook Troubleshooting

 If the bot isn't responding:
 1. Check the app logs in Digital Ocean
+2. Run the webhook utility to check status: `npm run bot:webhook check`
-2. Verify the `TELEGRAM_BOT_TOKEN` is correct
+3. Verify the `TELEGRAM_BOT_TOKEN` and `NEXT_PUBLIC_APP_URL` are correct
-3. Look for any startup errors related to the bot in the logs
-4. Check for database migration errors in the logs
+4. Ensure your app URL is publicly accessible (Telegram needs to reach it)
+5. Try manually setting up the webhook: `npm run bot:webhook`

+### Webhook vs Polling

+- **Webhook mode** (current implementation): More reliable for cloud environments, doesn't require a persistent connection
+- **Polling mode** (alternative): Better for local development, requires a constant connection to Telegram

 ## Maintenance